feliex1992/to-do-app/README.md

 * ```cd``` into the root folder
 * Run server for development by ```npm start``` command and web app will be automaticaly open in browser.
 * To build for production by ```npm run build```.
+* In login page, use email gmail for access app.

 ## Capability